-Figure 52: Composition of apprehensions of unlawfully residing migrants and smugglers in Austria
+Figure 54: Composition of apprehensions of unlawfully residing migrants and smugglers in Austria

-Source: Ministry of the Interior, Illegal Migration Report (Schlepperberichte 2006-2012).
+Source: Ministry of the Interior, Illegal Migration Report (Schlepperberichte 2006-2014).

-In 2012, the main routes of unlawful entry into Austria were from Hungary (44% of all apprehensions), followed by Italy (29% of all apprehensions).
+In 2014, the main routes of unlawful entry into Austria were from Italy (51.6%) and Hungary (34.4% of all apprehensions).
 Preferred transportation of irregular entrants is the truck and car (46%), followed by the train (12%) and airplanes (8%).
 The preferred means of transport have not change much over the years.
+While apprehensions of persons from Pakistan, India, Algeria, Morocco and the Russian Federation declined, numbers of Syrians, Iragis, Eritreans, Somalians and Kosovars rose.

-The largest ethnic groups unlawfully residing in Austria are Indians (1,780), Serbians (895), Nigerians (814), persons from Pakistan (714) and Afghanistan (648), followed by Chinese (511).

-Most of the smuggled persons in 2012 were citizens of Afghanistan (3,035), followed by citizens of the Russian Federation (1,813), Pakistan (1,705), Syria (729), Iran (622), Algeria (464), Iraq (344), India (340), Somalia (337) and Morocco (290).
-The majority of the smuggled migrants were men (79%), largely young or middle aged: 46% were 19-30 years old and 15% were 15-18 years old and another 17% were 31-40 years old.
+The largest ethnic groups unlawfully residing in Austria were Syrians (2,500), Eritreans (1,700), Nigerians (726), Indians (720) and Somalians (600).
+Most of the smuggled persons in 2014 were citizens of Syria (6,510), followed by citizens of Afghanistan (4,100), Kosovo (1,400), Iraq (900) and Russian federation (900).
+The majority of the smuggled migrants were men (80%), largely young or middle aged: 41% were 19-30 years old and 15% were 15-18 years old and another 19% were 31-40 years old.

-In 2012, the major nationalities of smugglers were Hungarians (27), Serbs (23), Turks (21), Russians (16), Afghans (15), Germans (15), Pakistani (13) and Austrians (10).
-Two third of them are between 21 and 40 years old.
+In 2014, the major nationalities of smugglers were Hungarians (64), Serbs (56), Syrians (34), Kosovars (34), Romanians (32), Germans (32), Italians (24), Austrians (19), Turks (18), and Egyptians (17).
+They are largely male of all age groups.
 As human smuggling is a well organised crime, cooperation between old and new EU-MS on the one hand and source countries/countries of transit on the other is increasing.
-The outward movement of the Schengen-border at the end of 2007 has important consequences for the system of security controls both within Austria and across the enlarged region43.
+The outward movement of the Schengen-border at the end of 2007 has important consequences for the system of security controls both within Austria and across the enlarged region.

 Smuggling of human beings play an important role in Austria; Austria is considered to be both, a destination country as well as a transit country for irregular migrants on their way to other EU member states.
 During the last 15 years, external border control, international police cooperation and information exchange have constantly been improved.
 On the international level, so-called "security partnerships" have been established with Austria's neighbouring countries in 2000, and a number of joint projects have been implemented concerning countermeasures against human smuggling and trafficking in the countries of origin.
+One example of such a project was the operation sunflower, where Austrian and Bulgarian police captured smugglers who were smuggling Syrians in trucks loaded with sunflower seeds from Bulgaria, across Romania and Hungary to Austria.
+The destination countries were Germany and Sweden.
+The fee per person was 10,000 euro.
+The group of smugglers was successful in at least 21 tours carrying at least 500 Syrian refugees.

-Austria has also concluded several readmission agreements on a bilateral level with countries of origin and transit of irregular immigration (NCP, 2006).
+Austria has concluded several readmission agreements on a bilateral level with countries of origin and transit of irregular immigration (NCP, 2006).
 A report by the Austrian National Contact point on return migration (forced or voluntary) highlights the system in place in Austria (EMN, 2007).
 The continuous reporting system of the Ministry of Interior is providing increasingly differentiated data on the various forms of irregular migration and the changing dynamics over time.